 THAT’S why I made the shift to Data Protection and Privacy.
 The frequently underfunded, under resourced, and historically overlooked corner of businesses.
 A corner getting a brutal shake up…a 4% of global revenue sized shake up.
 A shake up that’s prompted a vendor feeding frenzy.
 One that risks more seismic cracks and collapses than examples of constructive progress.

-The sheer quantiy of rubbish out there in the social and mainstream media-verse is terrifying.
+The sheer quantity of rubbish out there in the social and mainstream media-verse is terrifying.
 A quick search on Twitter for the #GDPRubbish hashtag (created by top Data Protection pro Rowenna Fielding) will highlight just a small proportion of it.
-Drivers include; craving for clicks over content, requirement-blind persuit of marketshare, applying siloed security thinking to a broader data protection problem, or just wilful and greedy ignorance.
-But there is also a lot of genuine confusion, even among top pros for finer points of this principles based reguation.
+Drivers include; craving for clicks over content, requirement-blind pursuit of marketshare, applying siloed security thinking to a broader data protection problem, or just wilful and greedy ignorance.
+But there is also a lot of genuine confusion, even among top pros for finer points of this principles based regulation.
 The difference between the people who really know this and the rest, is ability to plan around uncertainty using accumulated historical experience….and obvious fury about overnight experts fundamentally misleading people…something I’m loathe to call negligence, but I probably should.

 The fact that I’m also a recent convert isn’t lost on me, but I have had data protection as part of my InfoSec day job for most of the last 8 years, and during this transition I have worked tirelessly to make sure my facts are straight and my advice is relevant, with hugely appreciated support from a number of fabulous and incredibly experienced data protection peers.
 I’m also very familiar with most of the imminent planning and risk management challenges: